sinzii/drafts/subprofile_wallet.md

 ## Development Status :open_book:

 - We’ve been researched the `@polkadot/extension` source code to have a sense of how the wallet is setup & work, also to better understand the interaction between dapps & extension.
 SubProfile will be compatible with `@polkadot/extension` API, so knowing its source code to a certain extend would greatly help the development of SubProfile.
-- TODO: Should we start from a fork of `@polkadot/extension`?

 - We’ve also been working on a PoC to demonstrate the interaction between dapp & wallet.
     - [Live demo](https://subprofile-dapp.netlify.app/)